jennifer-jz/portfolio/README.md

 # Portfolio
-An example of a personal site developed in React
+An example of a personal site developed in React, deployed at http://zhao.scientrans.com/2019/

 # Overview
 This is a portfolio site developed in React (16.9.0) + Material UI + Styled Components + Webpack, etc.